Wielding/wielding-mako/README.md

 # mako

+# This repository is being archived.
+I am no longer maintaining or pulling changes from the official mako repository.

+### This is mainly due to the fact that swaywm 1.11 seems to have an issue that causes mako and dunst to fail showing notifications after a monitor is powered off/on.
+I here it is fixed in newer releases of sway that I can't build and install on my machine without causing compatibility issues with other desktops.
+I am not willing to deal with some workarounds that do not work 100% of the time anyway.

 This fork adds the ability to create a new notification using the replace id instead of generating an new id for each notification.
 ---